Mount Aspiring National Park

 Check in at any of the local DOC offices for the latest information on weather and track conditions.

 Stay safe in the outdoors and follow the five essential steps of the Land Safety Code.

 The park spans a large area, from the Haast River in the north to the Humbolt Mountains in the south.
 Large valleys, carved out by ancient glaciers, dissect high mountain ranges.

 Mt Aspiring itself is the only peak over 3000 metres outside Mount Cook National Park.
 One of the most unusual areas in the park is the Red Hills 'mineral belt' in the southwest.
 Here the concentration of magnesium in the soil is so high that only a few hardy plants survive.

 Beech forests dominate below the bush line.
-Each beech species favours slightly different growing conditions so while you might find red beech in sunny, frost-free situations, you will find silver or mountain beech at higher altitudes, happily surviving winter snow falls.
+Each beech species favours slightly different growing conditions.
+While you might find red beech in sunny, frost-free situations, you will find silver or mountain beech at higher altitudes, happily surviving winter snowfalls.

-Ribbonwoods are among the first to colonise open areas (caused by slips and avalanches); these are among New Zealand's few deciduous trees.
-Above the bushline are snow tussock grasslands and herbfields with mountain buttercups, and daisies.
+Ribbonwoods are among the first to colonise open areas caused by slips and avalanches.
+Ribbonwoods are among New Zealand's few deciduous trees.
+Above the bush line are snow tussock grasslands and herb fields with mountain buttercups, and daisies.

 The park's alpine areas are home to the threatened rock wren and the high-profile kea.
 These mischievous mountain parrots have been known to take an unhealthy interest in visitors' packs and tents.